how one woman after being too good most of her life overcame the trauma that had kept her locked away and discovered

 In the dramatic exploration, Leah took the role of the Princess, and the group created the Maze out of chairs and coloured cloths.
 Leah wanted the curtains closed so that an enclosed, safe world was created.

-It is interesting that the story take place in winter, a time of contraction when the whole of nature withdraws into its shell in order to bring forth new growth.
+It is interesting that the story takes place in winter, a time of contraction when the whole of nature withdraws into its shell to bring forth new growth.
 This is how Leah felt – cold, contracted and in stasis.
 Nothing was moving.

 But it is clear this is not a story just about birth, because the Princess was already born.
 It was very important to Leah that she was dumped at the entrance of the maze by the group.
 This was an expression of the trauma she had experienced early in life – a trauma that had left her feeling abandoned and unwanted.
 Dumped by people who appeared not to care.
 Leah never explained what this was.
 She didn’t need to – the event in the story said it all.
 This is the beauty of working in this way – there’s often no need to analyse, take to pieces or talk about the traumatic event

 Then Leah slowly crawled into the Maze.
 The natural response to trauma is to withdraw, to create a place of safety.
 Perhaps you know this for yourself when something bad happens.
 You retreat into your shell, put your head in the sand like the proverbial ostrich, pull the covers over your head and hope it’s all going to go away.
 In the same way, an animal hides itself away and licks it wounds until it feels better.